 "Even though we typically think of them as pests, some species of stink bugs are predatory," Johnson says.
 "These predatory stink bugs have thicker mouthparts compared to their plant-feeding cousins and will feed primarily on caterpillar and beetle larvae."

 - Green lacewings can be important predators of aphids and other small, soft-bodied insects.
 The larvae are alligator-like and have large sickle-shaped mouthparts.
 They are referred to as "aphid lions."

-- Syrphid flies range in size from ¼ to ¾ of an inch long and resemble bees and wasps with yellow, orange, and black markings.
-The predaceous larvae are legless with a tapered body and range in color from creamy-white to green or brown.
+- Syrphid flies range in size from one-fourth to three-quarters of an inch long and resemble bees and wasps with yellow, orange, and black markings.
+The predaceous larvae are legless with a tapered body.
+They range from creamy-white to green or brown.
 They feed on aphids and other small soft-bodied insects.

 - Spiders can also have a significant impact on pest species in gardens.
-Not all spiders We catch prey in webs like orb weavers.
-Many, sucyh as wolf spiders, crab spiders, and jumping spiders hunt or ambush their prey.
+Not all spiders catch prey in webs.
+Many, such as wolf spiders, crab spiders, and jumping spiders hunt or ambush their prey.

 Parasitoids insects tend to be much more specialized in the insects they feed on.